seek4science/seek/tech/releases/index.md

 Release date: _(December 15th 2015)_

-Patch release with some small improvements and bugfixes.
+Patch release with a couple of bugfixes.

+  * Fixed back-button after search
+  * Prevent email password being auto filled by browser

+Also added support to start easily and safely adding links to help pages in user guide.

 A full list of changes included in this release can be found in the [SEEK v1.0.1 release notes](release-notes-1.0.1.html).